mvolkmann/blog/src/flutter.md

 widget "implements the basic material design layout structure."
 The `MaterialApp` constructor `home` argument is typically set to a custom widget whose `build` method returns an instance of the `Scaffold` class.
+It is common for each "page" of an app to have its own `Scaffold` so it can customize the `AppBar`.

 The `Scaffold` constructor takes the following named parameters and more: